geinarm/cmsc818_gudjon/index.md

 The straight forward approach is to have a task planner plan a sequence of actions and then use a motion planner to execute each action.
 This does not enable the task planner to make any considerations for the geometric constraints.

 One common approach to extend this is to use the motion planner as a subroutine of the task planner.
-For every action that is considered the motion planner is queried to check if it is geometrically feasible.
-This get expensive since it requires a large number of queries to the motion planner.
+For every action that is considered, the motion planner is queried to check if it is geometrically feasible.
+This gets expensive since it requires a large number of queries to the motion planner.
 Some resent work has been focused on reducing number and cost of repeated queries motion planner queries.

 Other approaches have attempted to combine TAMP into a single search space.
 Likely the most cited planner is aSyMov.